romaninsh/dorm/docs/src/introduction.md

 performs a complex aggregation.
 When junior developer comes in, they may introduce a serious safety bug just by trying to tweak or replicate this complex SQL code.

-DORM offers a way to generate performant SQL code without sacrificing safety.
+Vantage offers a way to generate performant SQL code without sacrificing safety.

 ### Impact of Change